 Named and informed by survivors themselves, our safe house meets survivors wherever they’re at in their healing journey.
 Survivors are so much more than their human trafficking story – they’re whole human beings with strengths and passions and futures.
 Our team is here to provide an opportunity for survivors to heal from their trauma on their own terms and provide the resources necessary to make it possible.

 “Home, to New Beginnings” is a critical resource for survivors of human trafficking because the reality is human trafficking takes place right in our own backyard – here in Niagara.
-75% of human trafficking victims who have been trafficked in the GTA will come through the Golden Horseshoe at some point in their journey Positioned on the Canada-USA border, Niagara functions as an epicenter of national and international human trafficking.
+The rate of human trafficking incidents per 100,000 population is four times higher in St. Catharines-Niagara than the national average.
+Niagara functions as an epicenter of national and international human trafficking.

 Through education, resources, and anti-human trafficking services, the YW works to end human trafficking through prevention while supporting survivors.
 With your support, we can end human trafficking and give survivors new hope for the future.